ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms between 8pm and 3am.
+         <h3>Tonight</h3>Showers and thunderstorms before 3am.
 Some of the storms could be severe.
 Mostly cloudy.
 Low around 61, with temperatures
          rising to around 64 overnight.
-South wind 18 to 25 mph, with gusts as high as 46 mph.
+South wind 18 to 25 mph, with gusts as high as 45 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">